-The letter of intent receipt deadline is TBA.
-Please check back for more information.
+The letter of intent receipt deadline is January 15, submissions MUST be received on or before January 15, extensions are not available.
 The grant funding period is August 1 through July 31.

 The Foundation funds up to two $35,000 grants for one year with a potential for renewal of support for an additional year.
 The Foundation will not fund indirect costs.
 Payments will be made directly to the principal investigator’s institution.

 Please email your proposal and any questions to email@example.com.